Southend-on-Sea City Council

 Garon Park Youth Club

 We helped to revitalise the youth club by redecorating the main hall, bar, and café areas, creating an inviting atmosphere for community events and encouraging youth engagement.
 Additionally, young people designed and built planters to improve the exterior space.
 This has breathed new life into the club, making it more attractive for local hire and providing valuable skills for young people in the area.
+We’re working again with Garon Park in 2025 to help develop their kitchen, which serves food for all their volunteers using produce grown in their gardens, and revitalise their exterior.

 St. Edmunds Hall